Monday, November 12, 2018

 "The reason for the uncertainty of the state of grace lies in this: that without a special revelation nobody can with certainty of faith know whether or not he has fulfilled all the conditions which are necessary for achieving justification."

-We do not have to fear as Roman Catholics about quickly and unexpectedly loosing fellowship with God as a result of no longer being considered worthy.
-Justification cannot simply be a gift of God if our works contribute to it at all.
-Our justification is not based on performance, even though we are responsible for our eternal destiny.
+Constant doubt is an inevitable consequence of any system of works righteousness.
+Justification cannot simply be a gift of God, if our works contribute to it in any way.
+Our justification is not based on our performance, even though we are responsible for our eternal destiny.
 The question is how we respond to the gospel.
-Constant doubt is a logical consequence of a system of works righteousness.
+We can have infallible assurance of salvation because it is rooted in the promises of God, who can neither lie nor deceive.

-We can have infallible assurance of salvation because it is rooted in the promises of God.
-He is faithful and trustworthy.
-He can neither lie nor deceive.
 In Roman Catholicism, committing one mortal sin constitutes a loss of all saving grace and so requires confession to an ordained priest.
-Thus, one could hypothetically lose his salvation thousands of times in a lifetime.
-Moreover, no man knows if he is going to commit one of those allegedly salvation forfeiting sins.
+One could hypothetically lose his salvation tens of thousands of times during a lifetime.
+Moreover, no man knows when he is going to commit one of those allegedly salvation forfeiting sins.
 What if a person dies before getting to the confessional?
-God is much bigger than this.
-The author of the article at Catholic Answers makes the following statements:
+This system is overly rigid and is lacking in perspective.

 "Are you saved?" asks the Fundamentalist.
 The Catholic should reply: "As the Bible says, I am already saved (Rom.
 8:24, Eph.
 2:5–8), but I’m also being saved (1 Cor.
 1:18, 2 Cor.
 2:15, Phil.
 2:12), and I have the hope that I will be saved (Rom.
 5:9–10, 1 Cor.
 3:12–15).
 Like the apostle Paul I am working out my salvation in fear and trembling (Phil.
 2:12), with hopeful confidence in the promises of Christ (Rom.
 5:2, 2 Tim.
 2:11–13)."